 TeamCurtis4aCure was created after Chris Curtis, a Las Vegas native, was diagnosed with Amyotrophic Lateral Sclerosis (ALS) in 2014.
-Chris was a prominent attorney and an active outdoors man prior to the diagnosis, enjoying activities including: off-road racing, running, hiking and climbing, mountain biking, backpacking, skiing, hunting and fishing.
-Now that Chris can no longer do these activities he focuses his energy on enjoying life with family and friends and advocating for ALS.
-TeamCurtis4aCure’s guiding principal is #DoWhatYouCanDo and revolves around the idea of living life to the fullest every day.
+Chris was a prominent attorney and an active outdoors man prior to the diagnosis, enjoying activities including off-road racing, running, hiking and climbing, mountain biking, backpacking, skiing, hunting, and fishing.
+Now that Chris can no longer do these activities, he focuses his energy on enjoying life with family and friends, advocating for ALS, and living by TeamCurtis4aCure’s guiding principal: #DoWhatYouCanDo.

-- Carol was diagnosed with ALS and moved to Mesquite so her mother could care for her.
+- After Carol was diagnosed with ALS, she moved to Mesquite so her mother could care for her.
 She had progressed to the point where she needed to be moved to a care facility in Las Vegas, but her 87-year-old mother couldn't drive to Las Vegas to see her daughter.
 The TeamCurtis4aCure Transportation Program was able to pay for a shuttle to bring her to Las Vegas and a Lyft to take her to the care facility to visit her daughter.
-Carol's mother was able to visit her twice a month at no cost before she passed away 6 months later.
+Carol's mother was able to visit her twice a month until she passed.

 - Brian was able to take a 2-week trip to California and create great memories with his parents because they were able to rent a van through the transportation program.
 This was the first time he had been able to travel since his diagnosis in 2013.

 - Peggy was able to go see her granddaughter perform in her first ballet recital because her husband obtained a wheelchair accessible van with the help of the TeamCurtis4aCure Transportation Program.
 Sadly, Peggy died just 66 days later.